 The living unit can be decorated as desired.
-The bedroom door has a lock, but the family and consumer choose not to have a key.
-Consumers can have a TV or phone if they wish.
+The bedroom door has a lock.
+The consumer may have a TV, fridge, phone or computer if they choose.

-The consumer and family member interviewed feel this is a safe plan.
-The consumer gets along with the staff.
 The staff interacts in a dignified manner.
-The family member interviewed indicates knowledge of how to submit a grievance and that this can be done anonymously.
-The family member interviewed knows who the case manager is and participates in care planning.
+The family member interviewed indicated knowledge of how to submit a grievance and that this can be done anonymously.
+The family members interviewed know who the case manager is and participates in care planning.